 How Long Is The Flu Season?

 According to the CDC the average length of the flu season is 13 weeks; however, the season can fluctuate, last longer, begin earlier or end later depending upon the year.
 Generally the flu season begins in December and runs through the end of February.
 However flu cases have been reported in October with the latest cases of the flu occurring in May; CDC recommends the ideal time for vaccination is by the end of October.

 Who Should Be Vaccinated?

-While the CDC recommends the flu vaccine be administered by the end of October to citizens six months and older; however, you can be vaccinated later if needed.
-While the flu vaccine does not guarantee you will not contract the flu; immunization can lessen the symptoms.
-And if you have ever had the flu even a lessening of symptoms would be welcome for a very unwelcome seasonal visitor.
+While the CDC recommends the flu vaccine be administered by the end of October to citizens six months and older; however, you can be vaccinated well into the flu season.
+The flu vaccine does not guarantee you will not contract the flu; immunization can lessen the symptoms.
+The vaccination does take two weeks to take affect as your body buids up immunity.
+If you have ever had the flu even a lessening of symptoms would be welcome for a very unwelcome seasonal visitor.